Black Sea war zone threatens to knock out Kazakh oil

 Such an effort "must be organised along the lines of the intergovernmental dialogue, via diplomatic channels, and the relevant directives of the Prime Minister of Kazakhstan [Alikhan Smailov] have already been issued," he added.

-Kazakhstan’s best hope might lie in pressure that could be exerted on Ukraine by allies who fear high oil prices.
+Kazakhstan’s best hope might lie in the pressure that could be exerted on Ukraine by its allies, who fear high oil prices.

 Timothy Ash, a strategist at BlueBay Asset Management, commented in a blog for the Kyiv Post: “Kyiv has warned herein that Russian ports on the Black Sea are now fair game, and I think this is something of a quid pro quo for Russian attacks on Ukrainian ports and particularly grain infrastructure.
-But I think Ukraine would be wary of launching all out attacks on Russian oil vessels in the Black Sea for fear of playing into Russian hands by driving international oil prices higher and then weakening support in both the West and the Global South for its defence against Russia.
+But I think Ukraine would be wary of launching all-out attacks on Russian oil vessels in the Black Sea for fear of playing into Russian hands by driving international oil prices higher and then weakening support in both the West and the Global South for its defence against Russia.

-“Rather this was a proverbial shot across Russia’s bow that Ukraine has lots more options.
+“Rather, this was a proverbial shot across Russia’s bow that Ukraine has lots more options.
 It is a push to get Russia to back off from attacking Ukrainian Black Sea ports, and also those along the Danube and return to the Black Sea Grain Initiative.”

 Looking at what pressure Kazakhstan might direct at Ukraine’s allies to arrange protection for oil shipments out of Novorossiysk, Oleg Chervinsky, a publisher of Kazakh oil industry magazine Petroleum, argued that the Kazakh government, while scoping out wider diplomatic moves, may first seek “consultations with the US and European shareholders” invested in Kazakh oil and gas projects.